ydvpratik/STA304/Practicals of Applied Statistics Using R/Applied stats/Vital Stats/Ex-9.5.md

 **Conclusion:**

-The probability that, at least one of rabbit will be alive for one year more$=0.9986111$ ,
+The probability that, at least one of rabbit will be alive for one year more $=0.9986111$ ,

- $X,Y,Z$ will be alive for two years time$=0.25$ ,
+ $X,Y,Z$ will be alive for two years time $=0.25$ ,

 Exactly one of the three is alive in two years $=0.2166667$ and

-All will be dead in two years time $= 0.025$.
+All will be dead in two years time $=0.025$.